kgardea0/.RevProject2/README.md

     •	Create a scalable new user login with registration feature
     •	Integrate Hive in the
     •	Utilizing case classes for cleaner and professional programming.

+## Getting Started

+•	Installed the correct versions of Scala (2.11.12), Spark (2.4.8) and JDK (1.8).

+•	Add JDK and Spark homes to the PATH variables for your system.

+•	Download all code files, including build.sbt.

+•	Configure IntelliJ or IDE of your choice to work with the appropriate version of JDK.

+•	Run from within IDE.

+## Usage

+Ensure you follow the above configurations, after which you can input the code into you preferred IDE and run the menu, for each query options there will be a Vegas visualization graph and it might pop up in a separate window.

 # Team Members
  ## Justin Yeary